-Providing therapy for Evanston adolescents and adults.
+Providing therapy for Evanston adults.

 “I believe that meaningful change in therapy begins with the development of a strong and supportive therapeutic relationship.
 Additionally, in any healthy relationship, the development of trust and safety is often a collaborative experience that takes time.
 My goal is to ease this process and help to create a safe space where you can feel seen and heard as you begin to address your concerns.
 Within therapy, I show up authentically with my clients in which I balance compassion, empathy, and humor with direct feedback and support as we work towards your goals.